robsann/ElasticStackLab/procedure.md

     ```
     $ sudo /usr/share/elasticsearch/bin/elasticsearch-reset-password -i -u elastic
     ```
-7. Test elasticsearch server using cURL:
+7. Test the elasticsearch server using cURL:
     1. The cURL command below will output an **Empty reply from server**.
         ```
         $ curl localhost:9200